MicroCT-Based Vascular Imaging in Bone and Peri-Implant Tissues

 Discussion

-In the small animal model studies without metal or similar biomedical implants, the application of whole mouse clearing and imaging with vDISCO approach could be the method of choice [4].
-Another promising improvement to the clearing protocols and immunolabeling of the samples with the bone tissue is the introduction of the collagenase digestion step, which improves the antibody penetration throughout the stained bones and, therefore, the immunostaining [3].
-Although newer tissue clearing and immunostaining immersion-based visualization techniques provide high-resolution, three-dimensional images of intact samples, these methods may produce artifacts such as tissue deformation and illumination inhomogeneity [45].
+In the small animal model studies without metal or similar biomedical implants, the application of whole mouse clearing and imaging with the vDISCO approach could be the method of choice [5].
+Another promising improvement to the clearing protocols and immunolabeling of the samples with the bone tissue is the introduction of the collagenase digestion step, which improves the antibody penetration throughout the stained bones and, therefore, the immunostaining [4].
+Although newer tissue clearing and immunostaining immersion-based visualization techniques provide high-resolution, three-dimensional images of intact samples, these methods may produce artifacts such as tissue deformation and illumination inhomogeneity [47].

 The presence of implanted biomedical devices further complicates the imaging process.
-For murine model studies, a recently published tissue-clearing-based imaging approach [54] could be a viable option for the visualization of the peri-implant tissues and vasculature due to the small size of hemimandible samples and the availability of transgenic mouse lines.
+For murine model studies, a recently published tissue-clearing-based imaging approach [57] could be a viable option for the visualization of the peri-implant tissues and vasculature due to the small size of hemimandible samples and the availability of transgenic mouse lines.
 However, there are limitations to such a tissue-clearing imaging approach.
-Namely: i) differential shrinkage among soft and hard tissues, leading to anisotropic distortion in samples where both tissue types (plus eventual metal implant) are present; ii) limited imaging depth (approximately 800 μm in a mouse model [54]) due to the challenges of achieving complete transparency of bone tissue.
+Namely: i) differential shrinkage among soft and hard tissues, leading to anisotropic distortion in samples where both tissue types (plus any potential metal implant) are present; ii) limited imaging depth (approximately 800 μm in a mouse model [57]) due to the challenges of achieving complete transparency of bone tissue.
 Significant anisotropic distortion in the sample may alter the implant-tissue interface, a common site of interest.
-The limitation of the maximal achievable imaging depth makes such an approach impractical for usage in large animal models.
+The limitation of the maximal achievable imaging depth makes such an approach impractical for use in large animal models.

 Our presented microangioCT approach does not have such limitations and can be easily applied for visualization of hemimandible and its vascularization in a large animal model like Göttingen minipig (Fig. 5).
 Iodine-based μAngiofil exhibits significantly different attenuation properties than mineralized bone in most species and allows for the distinction, segmentation, and visualization of soft tissue, bone tissue, vessels filled with the contrast agent, and metal implants according to their gray values in the histogram (see Fig. 6).